Towards Robust Surgical Automation via Digital Twin Representations from Foundation Models: Introduction

 \section{Introduction}

 Surgical robots, such as the da Vinci systems, offer enhanced precision, dexterity, control, and visualization, facilitating minimally invasive surgeries that result in fewer complications and faster recovery times.
-As the adoption of surgical robots into the medical practice continues to grow, with over 10 million procedures performed robotically worldwide~\cite{johansson2021robotic} and the da Vinci system being installed in over 6500 hospitals across 67 countries~\cite{nath2022review}, automation of surgical tasks has become an active research topic.
-With research platforms like the da Vinci Research Kit (dVRK)~\cite{kazanzides2014open} enabling the initial exploration of surgical task automation, emerging language-based automation methods~\cite{moghani2024sufia, brohan2022rt, brohan2023rt} and policy learning methods~\cite{kim2024surgical, fu2024multi} have further accelerated efforts in surgical task automation.
-Popular tasks to demonstrate surgical automation include peg transfer~\cite{hwang2020efficiently, hwang2022automating, fu2024multi}, suturing~\cite{hari2024stitch, saeidi2022autonomous, kam2023autonomous}, knot tying~\cite{kim2024surgical}, vascular shunt insertion~\cite{dharmarajan2023automating}, and needle picking~\cite{wilcox2022learning, moghani2024sufia} because they offer repeatable testbeds that challenge automation approaches both with respect to task planning and task execution.

-Large language model (LLM)-based automation, in particular, has recently enjoyed particular popularity because LLM agents enable long-horizon planning, potentially in an explainable and interactive way.
+With research platforms like the da Vinci Research Kit (dVRK)~\cite{kazanzides2014open} enabling the initial exploration of surgical task automation, emerging language-based automation methods~\cite{moghani2024sufia,brohan2022rt,brohan2023rt} and policy learning methods~\cite{kim2024surgical,fu2024multi} have further accelerated efforts in surgical task automation.
+Popular tasks to demonstrate surgical automation include peg transfer~\cite{hwang2020efficiently,hwang2022automating,fu2024multi}, suturing~\cite{hari2024stitch,saeidi2022autonomous,kam2023autonomous}, knot tying~\cite{kim2024surgical}, vascular shunt insertion~\cite{dharmarajan2023automating}, and needle picking~\cite{wilcox2022learning,moghani2024sufia} because they offer repeatable testbeds that challenge automation approaches both with respect to task planning and task execution.
+Large language model (LLM)-based automation~\cite{qin2023toolllmfacilitatinglargelanguage,schick2023toolformerlanguagemodelsteach,moghani2024sufia}, in particular, has recently enjoyed particular popularity because LLM agents enable long-horizon planning, potentially in an explainable and interactive way.
 Capitalizing on the potential benefits of LLM-based automation, however, relies on two key factors: (a) the ability to create detailed scene representations via machine perception, and (b) LLM agent setup to enable task-level planning and control.
 While previous approaches to LLM-based automation have started to demonstrate promising results, they mostly focus on the latter aspect, how to leverage LLM agents for advanced control planners and policy learning techniques.
 Robust scene representation via machine perception, however, is a critical prerequisite for LLM-based automation.
-In this work, we present a digital twin-based approach to LLM-based automation, leveraging robust vision foundation models to extract scene representation from visual input.
+In this work, we present a DT-based approach to LLM-based automation, leveraging robust vision foundation models to extract scene representation from visual input.